Meet our Before & After Fiddle Leaf Fig 2018 Photo Contest winner, Alison Pelland! She’s got some great fiddle leaf fig

 Claire Akin: I understand you’re a professional plant caretaker!
 How did you get into that career?

 The company I work for maintains indoor and outdoor plants for several commercial properties.

 My older brother had worked for the company when it was one of the biggest landscaping companies in the state.
-Once they downsized, he asked if I needed a job, and I’ve been there for fifteen years and counting!
+Once they downsized, he asked if I needed a job, and I’ve been there for 15 years and counting!
 It’s definitely a one-of-a-kind job.
 It’s the perfect career!

 Claire Akin: What’s your secret weapon when it comes to growing fiddle leaf figs?